safing/web/technology/index.md

   </a>
 </h2>

-Gate17 brings together several state of the art network technologies and gives them a new spicy twist️.
+SPN brings together several state of the art network technologies and gives them a new spicy twist️.
 Its goal is to protect connection data as well as metadata from [surveillance capitalism](https://en.wikipedia.org/wiki/Surveillance_capitalism).

 #### Adapted core concepts